 What was Seahorse ordered to do ?
-Massy-Dawson was ordered to ‘proceed with dispatch’ ie the boat was to travel on the surface on its diesel engines, to Zone E off the Danish coast.
-On the night of 29/30 it was to make its way into Zone B, the very dangerous Helgoland Bight.
+Massy-Dawson was ordered to sail his boat to Zone E off the Danish coast.
+On the night of December 29/30th it was to make its way into Zone B, the very dangerous Helgoland Bight.
 Seahorse was to patrol the Bight for five days before making its way North back to Zone E, where it was to remain for a further three days.
 The boat was expected to return to Blyth on January 10th .
 See the orders in full given in Appendix 1

-On 16 January 1940 Hamburg Radio announced the destruction of three British submarines in the Helgoland Bight area.
+On January 16th 1940 Hamburg Radio announced the destruction of three British submarines in the Helgoland Bight area.
 Two were known to be Undine and Starfish and the third was assumed to be Seahorse but the Germans never named the boat they had allegedly destroyed, adding weight to the theory that Seahorse had been mined.
-In the post war years German primary sources became available and Admiralty was keen to discover what had happened.
+In the post war years German primary sources became available and Admiralty scoured them to discover what had happened.

-We can be equally dismissive of a claim that Seahorse was sunk by the German Sperrbrecher IV/Oakland south-east of Helgoland on 29 December 1939.
-This vessel opened fire on a presumed periscope with a 20mm gun and though an oil slick was seen, the water was only 24-metres deep and no depth charges were dropped.
-As we know, Seahorse was ordered not to transit between zone E and zone B until 29 December.
-Unless Massy-Dawson blatantly disobeyed his orders, Seahorse ought to have been off the Danish coast at this juncture.
-Fortunately in 1985, Mr Bob Coppock of the Admiralty Historical Branch (Foreign Documents Section) carried out a major analysis into the loss of Seahorse, cross referencing the experiences of previous British submarines in these waters with German records and the orders issued to Lt Massy-Dawson.
+We can be equally dismissive of a claim that Seahorse was sunk by the German Sperrbrecher IV/Oakland South East of Helgoland on December 29th, 1939.
+This vessel opened fire on a presumed periscope with a 20mm gun and though an oil slick was seen, the water was only 24 metres deep and no depth charges were dropped.
+As we know, Seahorse was ordered not to transit between Zone E and Zone B until December 29th.
+Unless Massy-Dawson blatantly disobeyed his orders, Seahorse ought to have been miles to the North, off the Danish coast at this juncture.
+Fortunately in 1985, Mr Bob Coppock of the Admiralty Historical Branch (Foreign Documents Section) carried out a major analysis into the loss of Seahorse, cross referencing the experiences of previous British submarines in these waters with German records and the orders issued to Lieutenant Massy-Dawson.

-All told, this formed a 20 mile long wall, two to four mines deep in a depth of 30m (100′).
-70 odd miles beyond this obstruction lay another wall, ‘Stripe F’ consisting of 600 mines and beyond that again lay ‘Stripe D’ with 700 mines.
-A surfaced submarine could conceivably slip over these mines at high water but they would be fatal to a dived boat transiting within 07°.
+All told, this formed a twenty mile long wall, two to four mines deep in a depth of 30m (100′).
+70 odd miles beyond this obstruction lay another wall, ‘Stripe F’ consisting of 666 mines and beyond that again lay ‘Stripe D’ with 632 mines.
+A surfaced submarine could conceivably slip over these mines at high water but they would likely prove fatal to a dived boat transiting within 07°.
 28’E (See Appendix III providing locations of the German minefields).
-Seahorse should have returned to Blyth on 10 January.
-We know that she failed to acknowledge transmissions made on both 27 December and 7 January.
+Seahorse should have returned to Blyth on January 10th.
+We know that she failed to acknowledge transmissions made on both December 27th and January 7th.
 The latter may be more significant than the former.